openedx/open-edx-proposals/oeps/oep-0011-bp-FED-technology.rst

   **Rationale**: In order accelerate development, and provide a more consistent user experience for our users, Open edX will adopt Bootstrap 4 to style its web applications.
-For more details, see `OEP-16: Bootstrap Adoption`_.
+For more details, see :doc:`oep-0016-bp-adopt-bootstrap`.

 11. **API calls should be made with the edX Frontend Auth Client or Axios**

    **Rationale**: The `edX Frontend Auth Client`_ simplifies the process of talking to edX APIs by using Axios inteceptors and handling JWT Cookie authentication.
 It also provides React components to handle private routes